 The Board has not adopted a formal policy limiting the number of outside directorships of EnCana's directors.
-Other public company board memberships held by director nominees of EnCana are set out in Appendix "A" attached to this Information Circular.
+Other public company board memberships held by director nominees of EnCana are set out in Appendix "A" attached to this

+Information Circular.
 Directors who serve together on other boards are Mr. I.W.
 Delaney and Mr. J.M.
-Stanford, O.C., who are directors of OPTI Canada Inc. The Board does not believe this interlocking board relationship impacts on the ability of these directors to act in the best interests of the Corporation.
+Stanford, O.C., who are directors of OPTI Canada Inc., and Mr. I.W.
+Delaney and Mr. K.F.
+McCready, who are Trustees of Royal Utilities Income Fund.
+The Board does not believe these interlocking board relationships impact on the ability of these directors to act in the best interests of the Corporation.